inode64/WindowsClearCache/README.md

 # WindowsClearCache

-Simple scripts to clear temp files and browser cache/history
+Simple scripts to clear temp files, browser cache/history, and caches for applications like Microsoft Teams, Slack, and Discord

 ## How To Run